carbon-language/carbon-lang/docs/design/generics/details.md

 ### Impls with state

-Impls where the impl itself has state. (from @zygoloid).
-Use case: implementing interfaces for a flyweight in a Flyweight pattern where the Impl needs a reference to a key -> info map.
+`Impl`s where the `impl` itself has state. (from @zygoloid).
+Use case: implementing interfaces for a flyweight in a Flyweight pattern where the `impl` needs a reference to a key -> info map.

 ### Generic associated types